microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update-customproperty.md

-Update one or multiple custom properties on a fileStorageContainer instance.
+Update one or multiple custom properties on a fileStorageContainer.
 Only the **value** and **isSearchable** properties on the custom properties can be updated.

 Only the custom properties specified in the request body are updated.
 If a custom property specified in the request body does not exist on the container, it will be created.

 Updating a custom property to null deletes the property from the container.

-The application calling this API must have permissions to access the contents of containers of the containerType the container belongs to.
+The application calling this API must have read/write permissions to fileStorageContainers of the containerType the fileStorageContainer belongs to.

 ## Permissions